-6.6.2 To change shape style:
+6.6.2 Changing shape style:

 - Select the shape.
-A new Format tab appears with Drawing Tools. - Click on the More drop-down arrow in the Shapes Style group to display more style options. - Move your cursor over the styles, and Live Preview will preview the style in your document. - Left-click a style to select it.
+A new Format tab appears with Drawing Tools. - Click on the More drop-down arrow in the Shapes Style group to display more style options.

+- Move your cursor over the styles, and Live Preview will preview the style in your document. - Left-click a style to select it.

-6.6.3 To change the shape fill colour:
+6.6.3 Changing shape fill colour: